RevenueCat-Samples/import-csv-samples/README.md

 `token` The purchase token from the device.*

-***Note that Android receipts that expired more than 90 days ago can't be imported.** Additionally, only the current status can be retrieved from each Android token.
+***Note that [Android receipts that expired more than 60 days ago can't be imported](https://developer.android.com/google/play/billing/subscriptions#lifecycle).** Additionally, only the current status can be retrieved from each Android token.
 This means that Android charts for historical data won't be accurate.

 ### Stripe